 The problem is that sending messages to candidates on LinkedIn is hit and miss.

 Why is LinkedIn failing you?

-A smaller fraction of recipients will actually read your message, and an even smaller percentage will actually reply.
-Not particularly satisfying after you’ve spent hours tracking down good candidates!
+It doesn’t end here, remember that InMail ‘success’ often only requires a message ‘open’.
+A smaller fraction of recipients will read your message, and an even smaller percentage will actually reply.
+These results are not particularly satisfying after you’ve spent hours tracking down good candidates!

 Alternative 1: Send them an email

-The problem is that it’s not always easy to get a candidate’s email address, particularly their personal one.
+The problem is that it’s not always easy to get a candidate’s email address, (particularly their personal one).

 Alternative 2: Try phone sourcing

 “See those little black boxes?
 They’re called telephones” – Jordan Belfort, The Wolf of Wall Street